 Underwhelming, you say?
 Yes, yes it was.
 I was pretty disappointed.
-There’s not even any proof that the Pilgrims ever stepped on Plymouth Rock.
+There’s not even any proof that anyone ever stepped on Plymouth Rock.

 The rest of Plymouth, however, was very enjoyable.
 Snow doesn’t tend to arrive in southern New England until January, so though it was a bit chilly, we had a great time walking around and exploring the town.
 Some of the attractions were closed (such as the Mayflower replica, thought we could see it through the fence), but the result was that there were very few tourists.
 The town was fairly empty so we had most of the attractions to ourselves.

 I have to admit, after seeing how small the Mayflower is, I’m amazed that it made it across the Atlantic!